DISEINC/dise-widget-core/README.md

 DSWC offers a decoupled, event-driven lifecycle.
 On page load, `DS.Core.start` will do n things:
 * attempt to call `DS.Widget.init`
-* emit the `DS.Event.INIT` event
+* emit the `DS.Core.Event.INIT` event
-* if `DS.Settings.tick` is > 0, it will set a loop that emits `DS.Event.TICK`
+* if `DS.Settings.tick` is > 0, it will set a loop that emits `DS.Core.Event.TICK`
 every `tick` seconds

 It is suggested to declare a _fetch_ and _update_ method on `DS.Widget`, and have `DS.Widget.update` call `DS.Core.render` in order to perform a UI update.

-When the UI is updated via this method, `DS.Event.RENDER` will be emitted.
+When the UI is updated via this method, `DS.Core.Event.RENDER` will be emitted.
 This allows you to e.g. re-bind events.

 A rough outline of the lifecycle is: